-The estimated CETO will be calculated using the following function:
+The estimated CETO will be calculated using the following function

-Estimated CETO = 1.08 (Bus Loads + Losses - Diversity - Demand Response) - <math>(1 - 1 Avg.
+Estimated CETO = 1.08 (Bus Loads + Losses - Diversity - Demand Response) - (1 - Avg.
 EEFORD) ICAP + Largest Unit

-Each receiving end area will be assigned a portion of the PJM Capacity Benefit Margin (CBM) based the receiving end area's share of the PJM load.
-CBM will be used to offset generators that contribute to the Facility Loading Adder when the import level for a receiving end area becomes greater than:
+In order to account for generation assistance from outside PJM, each receiving end area will be assigned a portion of the PJM Capacity Benefit Margin (CBM) based the receiving end area's share of the PJM load.
+CBM is the amount of imports that PJM assumes will be available from neighboring regions during a RTO-wide capacity deficiency.

+The CETO and CBM will be used to provide an upper limit to the Facility Loading Adder by limiting its contribution to the import level for a of the receiving end area of the flowgate such that the

-(receiving end area estimated CETO - receiving end area CBM allocation)
+Receiving end area imports < Receiving end area estimated CETO - Receiving end area CBM allocation)

-To ensure that new generators within small clusters of the electrically closest generation to a flowgate will not be offset by the delivery cap, an exception to the CBM offset will be made.
-Generators which contribute to the Facility Loading Adder and have distribution factors that fall outside of two standard deviations of the mean of all PJM generator distribution factors will be available to contribute to the Facility Loading Adder.
-The amount of generation change from the initial load flow due to changes in 80/20 and Facility Loading Adder generation shall not be any more than the online installed capacity exclusive of the 80/20 generators × PJM average EEFord.
+In order to ensure that offline generators within small clusters of the electrically closest generation to a flowgate will not be restricted by this Facility Loading Adder limit, an exception to the application of the CETO and CBM will be made.
+Generators which contribute to the Facility Loading Adder and have distribution factors that are greater than two standard deviations plus the mean of all PJM generator distribution factors, or less than the negative of this value, will be available to contribute to the Facility Loading Adder.
+For example, if the mean distribution factor is 3% and the standard deviation is 2%, then offline generators having a DFAX greater than 7% or less than -7% will not be restricted by this Facility Loading Adder limit.

+2) The amount of generation change from the initial load flow due to changes in 80/20 and Facility Loading Adder generation shall not be any more than the online installed capacity exclusive of the 80/20 generators × PJM average EEFord.
 This rule is enforced by curtailing generators that contribute to the Facility Loading Adder.
 In order to always maintain a critical system condition for this deliverability test, the 80/20 or 50/50 generation, as applicable, will not be curtailed to enforce this rule.

-The ramping impact of active queued generators without signed ISA's considers the commercial probability of queued generators at the feasibility study stage of the interconnection process.
+3) The ramping impact of active queued generators at the feasibility study stage of the interconnection process considers the commercial probability.
 For generators at the feasibility study stage of the interconnection process, the output of the generator is multiplied by the historic commercial probability of a generator at the impact study stage of the interconnection process.
 To be conservative, the values developed during the feasibility study stage are then multiplied by 150% to determine the ramping impact of generation at the feasibility study of the interconnection process.
-The entire requested capacity of queued generation is used to determine the ramping impact of generation that has signed an impact study or facility study agreement.